hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

 # What problems are solved with this?

-In this pattern we will discuss an approach to define two extra fields: a `WeekField` and a `MonthField`.
+In this pattern we will discuss an approach to define extra fields like a `WeekField` and a `MonthField`.
 These fields will aim to implement querying in a *transparent* manner.
-The model fields will truncate the `date`(time) object to the start of the week or the month respectively, and also truncates the operands in case filtering is done with the `WeekField` or `MonthField`.
+The model fields will truncate the `date`(time) object to the start of the week or the month respectively, and also truncates the operands in case filtering is done with these fields.

 # What does this pattern look like?